batthias/mammal-brainstorming/docs/names.rst

     # magnetization of the nail
     M_nail := 12.5"A/m"

-It is also useful to seperate two cammel cased expressions into one variable name.
+It is also useful to seperate two camel cased expressions into one variable name.

     helpFunction_frontendSystem := (topic) -> help('frontend: ' ∪ topic)